 Want to get started out on the right foot?

 The accordion is a unique instrument that characterizes some of the most interesting musical styles out there.
 The instrument is a centerpiece of many musical genres – ranging from American Cajun music and Klezmer to Polka and Tango.
-Along with the banjo, it may just be one of most distinctive sounding folk instruments around.
+Along with the banjo, it may just be one of the most distinctive sounding folk instruments around.

 Whether you’re passionate about music and play multiple instruments, or this will be your first foray into musicianship, the accordion can be a great purchase and offer a lot of enjoyment.